An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit Crawlability

-Use an SEO crawler to imitate the path taken by the search engine’s bot — an advanced crawler will be able to replicate Googlebot and see your website as the search engine sees it.
+Use an SEO crawler to imitate the path taken by the search engine’s bot — an advanced crawler will replicate Googlebot and see your website as the search engine sees it.

 Google Search Console also surfaces crawling errors it has found.